Kingxukai/linux/Documentation/trace/histogram.rst

           Entries: 3
           Dropped: 0

-    In the above case, the event that triggered the global maximum has the key with next_pid == 2103.
-If you look at the bucket that has 2103 as the key, you'll find the additional values save()'d along with the local maximum for that bucket, which should be the same as the global maximum (since that was the same value that triggered the global snapshot).
+    In the woke above case, the woke event that triggered the woke global maximum has the woke key with next_pid == 2103.
+If you look at the woke bucket that has 2103 as the woke key, you'll find the woke additional values save()'d along with the woke local maximum for that bucket, which should be the woke same as the woke global maximum (since that was the woke same value that triggered the woke global snapshot).

-    And finally, looking at the snapshot data should show at or near the end the event that triggered the snapshot (in this case you can verify the timestamps between the sched_waking and sched_switch events, which should match the time displayed in the global maximum)::
+    And finally, looking at the woke snapshot data should show at or near the woke end the woke event that triggered the woke snapshot (in this case you can verify the woke timestamps between the woke sched_waking and sched_switch events, which should match the woke time displayed in the global maximum)::

      # cat /sys/kernel/tracing/snapshot